kevinsogo/compgen/docs_src/TUTORIAL.md

 If you don't get a message like this, check out the Setup header in the README.

-I'll also assume some proficiency with Python, as we'll work exclusively in Python throughout this tutorial.
+I'll also assume some proficiency with [Python](https://docs.python.org/3/tutorial/), as we'll work exclusively in Python throughout this tutorial.
 (It's possible to use different languages, but if you're using KompGen in the first place, you're probably interested in doing everything in Python anyway.)
 I'll try not to use anything too magical in Python, and stick to basic language functions.

+To avoid any issues later on, if you're using Windows, I'll strongly recommend you [install Gow](https://github.com/bmatzelle/gow/wiki) if you haven't yet.
+It will give you some useful programs like `cat` or `diff` (and if you don't know what these are, don't worry about it).

 # Overview